meghnabhave/BigInt/README.md

               1 if num1>num2

 This is it for the explanation of this project.
-Please suggest changes or improvements if any.
-Constructive criticism is always welcome.